-During the VSC creation processes, the TPM Software on the client machine prepares device installation, key generation on the TPM and other system configuration necessary for installing a new virtual reader device.
+For Windows 7 VSCs. during the VSC creation processes, the TPM Software on the client machine prepares device installation, key generation on the TPM and other system configuration necessary for installing a new virtual reader device.
+This process can often take a few minutes to complete.

-It is sometimes the case that a newly created VSC has been successfully created, but the client machine has taken some time to initialize the device fully, possibly due to the machine being under high load or using a slow TPM.
+It is sometimes the case that a newly created VSC has been successfully created, but the client machine has taken some time to initialize the device fully, possibly due to the machine being under high load.
 MyID must therefore verify that the device has become ready before further issuance of the device can take place.
 This is achieved by querying the client for the existence of the new device.

-By default, MyID waits for up to a minute for the VSC device to become fully operational.
-After this point, MyID will assume installation has failed.
+By default MyID waits for up to a minute for the VSC device to become ready.
+After this point, MyID will assume installation has failed, attempt to remove the device, and subsequently fail the VSC collection.